 Why has this happened?
 There are a myriad of factors that influence rent and housing prices.
 From low inventory to straight up corporate greed, having an affordable roof over your head is getting more and more difficult to achieve.

-There are many major (and fluctuating) issues causing this tight housing market.
+There are many major (and fluctuating) issues causing houses and apartments to be so expensive.
 Some of the biggest factors include:

 - Low inventory and high demand